 Jazz Brunch at Antoine’s (Photo: Joshua Brasted)

 New Orleans is known for its nonstop revelry, so it’s no surprise both locals and visitors love to indulge in restorative, morning-after brunches.
-Here are four of the city’s best meals to help you recover from a long night.
+Here are four of NOLA’s best meals to help you recover from a long night.

 Voted one of the 100 best brunch menus in the country by OpenTable diners, Atchafalaya offers memorable dishes like Cochon Du L’Eggs and Duck Hash — not to mention a Bloody Mary bar.
-What’s more: Atchafalaya is one of the only places in the city open for brunch on weekdays.
+What’s more: Atchafalaya is one of the only places in New Orleans open for brunch on weekdays.

 If you’re in the mood for a fancy French Quarter brunch, head over to 174-year-old Antoine’s, the oldest family-run restaurant in the United States.
 Thanks to its long history, Antoine’s knows how to give New Orleans residents exactly what they want — just check out the restaurant’s world-class French Creole Sunday Jazz Brunch menu.
 In addition to Bloody Marys and mimosas, you can order an Antoine’s Smile cocktail along with your Grillades & Grits or Oeufs (Eggs) Sardou.
 Antoine’s is a place to see and be seen by a crowd of upscale brunch lovers.